domingosfelipe/resume/README.md

   - Ensure Settings -> Pages -> Source = GitHub Actions and Workflow permissions = Read and write.
 - "File cannot be found" during compile
   - Verify exact filenames (case-sensitive) and that they are at the repository root.
-  - List multiple root files one per line:
+  - List multiple `root_file` entries one per line in YAML:
     ```yaml
     with:
       root_file: |